Any unwanted animals turning up in our homes can bring stress and chaos, not to mention a number of health risks and potential damage to property.

 If you decide that you simply can’t live with the animals in your home – and you are not expected to, especially in inhabited rooms – then removing them must be done in a very careful and particular manner, in line with the Wildlife and Countryside Act 1981 and Bat Conservation Trust guidelines.

-The experts at LMB Loft Conversions are also on hand to provide advice and assistance on the best way to deal with bats in your attic, and are fully informed of all relevant legislation involved in carrying out building works in an area that has been identified as a bat roost.
+The experts at LMB Group are also on hand to provide advice and assistance on the best way to deal with bats in your attic, and are fully informed of all relevant legislation involved in carrying out building works in an area that has been identified as a bat roost.